Neerajj01/git-scm/README.md

-this is the first time i am trying to commit .
+this is the first time i am commiting  .